ReshiAdavan/ReshiAdavan/README.md

 I am currently working at Achievers on the Business Transformation team.
 I previously interned at Metro Supply Chain, Loblaw Companies Limited, and Home Trust Company.

-I am open to internship opportunities!
+I am also open to internship opportunities!

 <!-- ## Technical Skills 🔭